Execution environment

 Custom Docker image

-file with your custom dependencies.
+To build a custom ipybox image, create a dependencies.txt file with your custom dependencies.
 For example:

 Note

-must follow the Poetry dependency specification format.
+dependencies.txt must follow the PEP 631 dependency specification format.

-To use the image, reference it in CodeExecutionContainer
+To use the image, reference it in CodeExecutionContainer with tag="ghcr.io/gradion-ai/ipybox:custom" or in execution_environment with ipybox_tag="ghcr.io/gradion-ai/ipybox:custom":

 from freeact import execution_environment